-If at any time the cat is found to be abused, neglected, or mistreated, the Buyer will surrender said cat to the Breeder unconditionally, with no refund of purchase price or replacement to be made.
+If at any time the cat is found to be abused, neglected, mistreated, declawed, or allowed outside without adequate supervision and protection, the Buyer will surrender said cat to the Breeder unconditionally, with no refund of purchase price or replacement to be made.
 If this cat is ever found to have been abandoned, it becomes the sole property of the Breeder, with no refund of purchase price or replacement to be made.

 If the Buyer ever transfers ownership or possession of the cat to another party, the Buyer must notify the Breeder prior to the transfer and provide the Breeder with the name, address, and phone number of the new owner or caregiver.
 [Why?
 In case, for instance, we learn something about a previously unknown health problem from relatives of this cat that we need to alert the owner about, etc.]